CharanRajana/Easy-OCR/README.md

 # Quick QR

-Yes, Yet another QR Scanner and Generator.
+Yes, Yet another QR code Scanner and Generator.
 But it is a cross platform application built using flutter and also as the name suggests, it is really quick and easy to scan/generate a QR code.

 It also includes few notable features that may come useful.